emilian-chiper/zettelkasten_ech/5-zettelkasten/py_alien_invasion_piloting_the_ship.md

 		self.settings = ai_game.settings
 		--snip--

-		# Start each new ship at the bottom center of the screen.
+		# Store a float for the ship's exact horizontal position.
 		self.x = float(self.rect.x)

 		# Movement flags; start with a ship that's not moving.